vsnikalex/quarkus/QUARKUS.md

 * Panache Entity: And thanks to our field access rewrite, when your users read person.name they will actually call your getName() accessor, and similarly for field writes and the setter.
 This allows for proper encapsulation at runtime as all fields calls will be replaced by the corresponding getter/setter calls.
 * The stream methods require a transaction to work
 * If you don’t want to bother defining getters/setters for your entities, you can make them extend PanacheEntityBase and Quarkus will generate them for you.
 You can even extend PanacheEntity and take advantage of the default ID it provides.
+* You should only use list and stream methods if your table contains small enough data sets.
+For larger data sets you can use the find method equivalents, which return a PanacheQuery on which you can do paging
 *